Effective Reducibility for Statements of Arbitrary Quantifier Complexity with Ordinal Turing Machines: Conclusion and further work

 \section{Conclusion and further work}

-As a consequence of the results in this paper, we obtain the following overall pictures: The set-theoretical axioms usually regarded as ``non-constructive'' or ``impredicative'' -- i.e., the power set axiom, the axiom of separation, the axiom of replacement and the axiom of choice -- are indeed all non-effective in the sense of this paper.\footnote{In \cite{CGP}, it was also noted that they are not OTM-realizable.} Concerning reducibilities, Rep allows one to make Pot and Sep effective, while Pot, Sep and AC are non-constructive in ``orthogonal'' ways.
+As a consequence of the results in this paper, we thus obtain the following overall picture: The set-theoretical axioms usually regarded as ``non-constructive'' or ``impredicative'' -- i.e., the power set axiom, the axiom of separation, the axiom of replacement and the axiom of choice -- are indeed all non-effective in the sense of this paper.\footnote{In \cite{CGP}, it was also noted that they are not OTM-realizable.} Concerning reducibilities, Rep allows one to make Pot and Sep effective, while Pot, Sep and AC are non-constructive in ``orthogonal'' ways.
+Moreover, many of the considered principles are reducible to each other in ``constructive'' universes, such as $L$ (or models of $V=\text{HOD}$), but not in general.
+This suggests studying more precisely the conditions under which certain reductions are possible.

 The above investigations can, of course, be extended to further set-theoretical statements.

 We may also ask about the overall structure of the ordering induced on the set of set-theoretical formulas by $\leq_{\text{OTM}}$.
 Is it linear?
 Is it dense?
 Which elements $e$ (if any) can be ``decomposed'' in the sense that $e\equiv_{\text{OTM}}a\oplus b$ where $a,b<_{\text{OTM}}e$?